Joel Madden: Other projects

 In the 2001 film Not Another Teen Movie, Madden and the other Good Charlotte members made a cameo appearance as the band at the school's prom.
 He later had a cameo role in the 2004 film Fat Albert and in the 2006 film Material Girls with his brother Benji.
 He also had a guest appearance in the hit Nickelodeon musical comedy series The Naked Brothers Band, in which he joined the band for a performance.

 Madden started a clothing line called MADE Clothing along with his brothers Benji and Josh.
 The line is now defunct.
 In early 2006 MADE Clothing became DCMA Collective.
 The line is owned by Joel, his brothers Benji Madden, Josh Madden, and friend Tal Cooperman.
 The Madden brothers also front a production team called Dead Executives.

 In November 2007, Nicole Richie and Madden created The Richie Madden Children's Foundation.
 The charity will create and promote an online registry to inspire the purchases of items for moms and their families in need.
 He is also a UNICEF Goodwill Ambassador.
 In 2010, with his brother, Madden contributed to "We Are the World 25 for Haiti," a remake of the song "We Are the World" by USA for Africa, written by Michael Jackson and Lionel Richie.

 On November 23, 2011, Madden was confirmed as one of the four vocal coaches in the first season of the Australian version of the reality singing competition The Voice.
 His brother, Benji Madden was later his mentor on the show.
 Joel continued on as a coach in seasons two and three with Benji joining Joel as a coach on seasons 4 & 5 in 2015 and 2016.
 Because of his commitments to The Voice Australia, he relocated to Sydney.

 Madden is featured in Blood on the Dance Floor's fifth studio album on the track "Incomplete and All Alone" released on June 19, 2012.
 The track was available for free download with pre-orders of the album.

 In 2012, Madden joined the 11th annual Independent Music Awards judging panel to assist independent musicians' careers.

 In 2013, Madden also provided songwriting and production assistance to the Australian band 5 Seconds of Summer on their first album.
 He has also helped write songs with them again for their later album Sounds Good Feels Good.

 Madden was featured in Alex Kunnari & Heikki L's single "City of Sin", released on July 12, 2013.

 Madden was in a pop rock duo with his brother Benji called The Madden Brothers.
 They released the record Greetings from California, on September 16, 2014.
 The album title Greetings from California comes from a conversation that the brothers had over breakfast one morning where they were reminiscing over how far they had come since the days of making music in their bedrooms.

 In 2015, Madden appeared as guest in the American TV series Empire.
+He also co-founded the companies MDDN in the same year and Veeps in 2017.